simonsteele/pn/pnwtl/doc/readme.txt

 19) Refresh magic folder from context menu.
 20) Ctrl+[ jumps to matching or nearest brace.
 21) Ruby scheme
+22) Better behaviour with files opened using relative paths.

 Bug Fixes:
 ----------